Rescues, evacuations as floodwaters breach levees in Midwest | New Country 923

 OMAHA, Neb.
 (AP) — Authorities were using boats and large vehicles on Saturday to rescue and evacuate residents in parts of the Midwest where a recent deluge of rainwater and snowmelt was sent pouring over frozen ground, overwhelming creeks and rivers, and killing at least one person.

+Missouri Gov. Mike Parson had already met with emergency management team members Friday to review and update flood-response plans, and the Missouri Highway Patrol was preparing additional equipment and putting swift water rescue personnel on standby.
+The Missouri National Guard also temporarily relocated the 139th Airlift Wing’s C-130s from Rosecrans Air National Guard Base in St. Joseph as a precaution.

+The National Weather Service said the Missouri River at St. Joseph reached nearly 26 feet on Saturday, about a foot below what’s considered major flooding at the northwest Missouri city.
+But it’s expected to crest Wednesday or Thursday at 29.3 feet — more than two feet above major flooding level.

-Rescue efforts in eastern Nebraska were hampered by reports of levee breaches and washouts of bridges and roads, including part of Nebraska Highway 92, leading in and out of southwest Omaha.
+Evacuation efforts in eastern Nebraska and some spots in western Iowa on Saturday were hampered by reports of levee breaches and washouts of bridges and roads, including part of Nebraska Highway 92, leading in and out of southwest Omaha.
 Authorities confirmed that a bridge on that highway that crosses the Elkhorn River had been washed out Saturday.
-And in Freemont, west of Omaha, the Dodge County Sheriff’s Office issued a mandatory evacuation for some residents after floodwaters broke through a levee along the Platte River.
+In Fremont, west of Omaha, the Dodge County Sheriff’s Office issued a mandatory evacuation for some residents after floodwaters broke through a levee along the Platte River.
+And in Mills County, Iowa, authorities ordered people in some rural areas to evacuate after the Missouri River overtopped levees.

 The flooding followed days of snow and rain — record-setting, in some places — that swept through the West and Midwest.
-The deluge pushed some waterways to record levels in Nebraska, South Dakota, Iowa and Minnesota.
+The deluge pushed some waterways, including the Missouri River, to record levels in Nebraska, South Dakota, Iowa and Minnesota.
 The flooding was the worst in nearly a decade in places.

 The family of farmer James Wilke, 50, of Columbus, Nebraska, said he was killed Thursday when a bridge collapsed as he was using his tractor to try to reach stranded motorists on Thursday.
 His body was found downstream, his cousin Paul Wilke told the Columbus Telegram.
 Gass Haney Funeral Home confirmed James Wilke’s death.

-Note: This story has been corrected to change the spelling to Fremont, Nebraska, not ‘Freemont.’